marymcmurray99/Reddit-REST-API/README.md

 you would use this link https://for-subreddit-top-posts.herokuapp.com/api/v1/posts/neu

 # Technologies Used
-In order to simplify the get request from Reddit, Axios was used.
+- In order to simplify the get request from Reddit, Axios was used.
-Express was used as the router for the Node.js program.
+- EExpress was used as the router for the Node.js program.